 What I Like About The Tanaka

-- The engine on this chainsaw is very impressive to me, I was genuinely surprised with how much power it had.
+- The engine on this chainsaw is very impressive to me, I was genuinely surprised by how much power it had.

-- I didn’t think to much about the top handle of this unit, until I started to use it one handed.
-It was just so well balanced and felt as comfortable as operating it two handed.
+- I didn’t think too much about the top handle of this unit until I started to use it one-handed.
+It was just so well balanced and felt as comfortable as operating it two-handed.

 The Best Small Gas Chainsaw

 Most people who have ever dealt with wood know the brand Husqvarna.
 Who have made a solid reputation for making great products.
 Which is very obvious when it comes to this chainsaw, which is made for cutting.